electroneum/electroneum-web3.js/docs/docs/guides/advanced/support_additional_rpc_methods/index.md

 #### Introduction

-Web3.js is a popular library for interacting with the Ethereum blockchain.
-It provides a set of APIs to interact with Ethereum nodes via JSON-RPC calls.
+Web3.js is a popular library for interacting with the Electroneum SmartChain blockchain.
+It provides a set of APIs to interact with Electroneum SmartChain nodes via JSON-RPC calls.
 For adding new JSON-RPC function calls to the library, you can do so using the plugin feature in web3.js 4.x.
 This allows you to extend the functionality of Web3.js and add support for new JSON-RPC methods.

 :::caution
 In Web3.js 1.x, `web3.extend()` function could be used to add new JSON-RPC methods. `web3.extend()` is also available in Web3 v4.0.4+ with some breaking changes.
 However it is recommended to use Web3 Plugin feature for extending web3 functionality if you are developing new feature.